Reference Request

 Language of Materials: | English |

-Summary: | These interviews of Shropshire, conducted by Pamela M. Henson, covers his education and research with Max Delbruck and other biophysicists, career at DRO/RBL/SERC working for Robert B. Withrow and William H. Klein, work on such special projects as the 1981 volume, The Joys of Research, and his career as a Methodist minister. |
+Summary: | These interviews of Shropshire, conducted by Pamela M. Henson, covers his education and research with Max Delbrück and other biophysicists, career at DRO/RBL/SERC working for Robert B. Withrow and William H. Klein, work on such special projects as the 1981 volume, The Joys of Research, and his career as a Methodist minister. |

 Historical Note

 Scientific research has always been essential to the Smithsonian Institution's mission.
 These interviews focus on the history of the Smithsonian's Division of Radiation and Organisms, which became the Radiation Biology Laboratory and later the Smithsonian Environmental Research Center, focusing on the effects of sunlight on living organisms.
-The interviewee, Walter A. Shropshire, a research scientist with RBL, worked at the Institution for thirty-two years.
+The interviewee, Walter Shropshire, a research scientist with RBL, worked at the Institution for thirty-two years.
 His reminiscences span from his early childhood in Washington, D.C., to his second career as a pastor.
 The topics covered include background information about his education and personal life; studies at The George Washington University; early work in the basement laboratories of the Smithsonian Institution Castle; scientific research for RBL; participation in Smithsonian symposia; collaboration with other scientists of his era; conducting research abroad; his administrative duties at RBL; working as a Methodist pastor; and an in-depth conversation about photographs from the early years of the Smithsonian's Division of Radiation and Organisms and RBL.

 Introduction